 Microbiological Testing of Health, Beauty, Personal Care, Cosmetic Products

-Microorganisms in cosmetics may cause spoilage or chemical change in the product and can possibly harm cosmetic, health, beauty, and personal care product consumers.
+Microorganisms in cosmetics may cause spoilage or chemical change in the product which can harm cosmetic, health, beauty, and personal care product consumers.
 Cosmetics do not need to be sterile, but their preservative system must be able to take care of harmful microbial contamination.

-For the manufacturer of cosmetic and personal care products, it is important to ensure that their products are free of pathogenic (harmful) microorganisms and are safe for consumer use.
+For the manufacturer of cosmetic and personal care products, it is important to ensure that the products are free of pathogenic (harmful) microorganisms and are safe for consumer use.

-When consumers use cosmetics products and health, beauty, or personal care products, they are repeatedly challenging the cosmetics or toiletry products (for example: mascara, eye shadows, face powder, foundations, lotions, face creams, shampoos, conditioners, etc.) by contaminating ("challenging") them with their unclean hands.
+When consumers use cosmetic, health, beauty, or personal care products, they are repeatedly challenging the cosmetics or toiletry products (for example: mascara, eye shadows, face powder, foundations, lotions, face creams, shampoos, conditioners, etc.) by contaminating ("challenging") them with their unclean hands.

 Health, Beauty, Personal Care, and Cosmetic Product Testing Methods